echo-gravitas/digital-self-determination/README.md

 # Digital Self-Determination

-_by Ralph Bolliger, April 2025_
+_by Ralph Bolliger_

 [German version](README_DE.md)

+Digital participation has become a prerequisite for social participation.
+We work, learn, organize politically, maintain relationships, and exercise our rights increasingly through digital systems.
+Those who are excluded from these systems—or structurally disadvantaged within them—lose real freedom.

-Digital life is no longer optional.
-We live, work, vote, and relate online.
-But the rules of this world were not written by the people who live in it.
-They were written in code, by actors we didn’t elect, for goals we didn’t choose — often optimized for profit rather than for people.
+Yet the rules of this digital world were not written by the people who live in it.
+They were cast into code by actors we did not elect, for purposes we did not define, often optimized for profit, efficiency, or control rather than for human dignity.

-So the question is political: Who controls your digital identity?
-Is it you?
-Or a data broker across the ocean, a cloud provider you’ll never meet, or an opaque algorithm deciding whether you get a loan, a job, or a visa?
+That is why the central question is not a technical one, but a political one:
+**Who controls your digital identity—and who makes decisions based on it?**
+You?
+Or companies whose business models rely on behavioral prediction?
+Or state systems that derive power from opacity and data access?

-Freedom begins with control over who we are, digitally.
-Data isn’t the new oil.
+Freedom begins where people retain control over the decisions that affect them.
-Data is you.
-And taking your data means taking power over you.
+Digital data is not neutral raw material.
+It represents behavior, relationships, preferences, and risks—and is used to allocate or deny opportunities.
+Whoever controls this data holds power over people.

-We were told: “If you have nothing to hide, you have nothing to fear.”
-But a society without privacy is a society ruled by fear — and a society where freedom shrinks.
+We were told: _“If you have nothing to hide, you have nothing to fear.”_
+But privacy is not protection for wrongdoing; it is a precondition for freedom.
+A society without privacy is a society governed by self-censorship, conformity, and fear—and one in which democratic agency steadily erodes.

-The Cypherpunks of the ’90s were right to insist on encryption.
-Without it, there is no safety online.
-But encryption alone isn’t enough.
-It can’t be a privilege for experts.
-We need security and privacy for everyone.
+The cypherpunks of the 1990s were right: without encryption, there is no security online.
+But they were only partly right. **Security alone does not create self-determination.**

-That means we need secure tools and secure systems — and just societies.
+When protective tools are understood only by experts, usable only by the privileged, and maintained only at high personal cost, technology merely shifts power—it does not distribute it.

+Digital self-determination therefore requires more than tools.
+It requires structures.

-Right now, privacy is a luxury.
-You can buy it if you have the knowledge, the time, and the money.
-But what about the teacher with three jobs?
-The migrant without documents?
-The teenager whose phone is their only link to the world?
+Today, privacy is effectively a luxury.
+You can afford it if you have the time, knowledge, and money.
+But what about people working multiple jobs?
+Migrants without secure legal status?
+Teenagers for whom a smartphone is their only connection to the world?
-They don’t need a VPN.
-They need justice.

-Technology is never neutral.
-Every line of code makes a choice.
-Every algorithm carries a worldview.
-Every platform becomes a form of power.
-Big Tech doesn’t just connect people — it governs them, ranks them, and extracts from them.
-Governments worldwide are building their own systems of control, frequently in partnership with the platforms we rely on, demanding backdoors and data access.
+These people do not need _only_ technical safeguards.
+They need systems that do not force them to become experts in order to be safe, visible, and capable of acting.
+They need justice by design.

+Technology is not neutral.
+Every architecture encodes assumptions about what is desirable, permissible, or profitable.
+Every algorithm prioritizes values—explicitly or implicitly.
+Platforms are not mere intermediaries.
+They structure attention, behavior, and opportunity.
+And they concentrate power.

+At the same time, governments around the world are building digital control infrastructures—often in close partnership with private platforms.
+Under the banners of security, efficiency, or innovation, systems emerge that normalize surveillance and undermine democratic oversight.

+Digital self-determination means drawing a line.

+Enough opaque systems deciding access to credit, work, visibility, or freedom of movement without being explainable or contestable.
-Digital self-determination means saying: enough.
-Enough black boxes.
-Enough surveillance capitalism.
-Enough design optimized for addiction, manipulation, and control.
+Enough business models optimized for manipulation, dependency, and perpetual behavioral extraction.
+Enough design that treats people as resources rather than as holders of rights.

-We need a digital world built for dignity, not dominance.
-Where trust is optimized — not tracking.
-Where privacy is not a feature, but the default.
+We need a digital world built on dignity rather than dominance.
+A world where trust matters more than tracking.
+Where privacy is not an optional feature, but the default.
+And where trade-offs—between security and freedom, innovation and control—are made explicit and decided democratically, rather than hidden in code.

-And we don’t have to wait.
-We can begin now.
+And we do not have to wait.

-We can:
+## We can begin now

-- Demand and build systems based on transparency, user control, and open standards.
+- Demand and build systems that make user control, transparency, and open standards non-negotiable—especially where digital decisions shape real life outcomes.
-- Champion public digital infrastructures that resist corporate capture and state control.
+- Develop and defend public digital infrastructures that serve the common good and resist both private monopolization and state abuse of power.
-- Foster algorithms designed for fairness and human dignity, not just engagement.
+- Design algorithms and digital processes so that fairness, accountability, and human dignity take precedence over maximum engagement.
-- Establish digital rights that don’t expire after a software update.
+- Establish digital rights that do not expire with terms-of-service updates or platform changes.

-This work needs all of us — not just hackers or lawmakers.
-Teachers, nurses, artists, parents, skeptics — you.
-Whether you organize, educate, design, advocate, legislate, or simply speak up, your contribution matters.
-You don’t need to write code to write history.
+This work is not the task of an elite.
+It needs educators and designers, caregivers and lawyers, parents, artists, activists, skeptics—and you.
+Digital self-determination emerges wherever people intervene: in education, design, procurement, legislation, organization, and public debate.

+You do not need to write code to make history.

+Reject passivity.
+Refuse to accept power hidden behind interfaces.
+Demand participation.
+Build.
+Question loudly.
-So consider this an invitation: don’t settle for “terms and conditions.”
-Demand a say.
-Be a builder.
-Be a critic.
-Be a pain in the server rack.
+Be a disturbance in the server rack.

+**Digital self-determination begins now.
-Digital self-determination starts now.
-And it starts with you.
+And it begins with us.**